Jorge Cortés

 e-Talks/Conferences

-IEEE Conference on Decision and Control 2022, Cancún, Mexico
+IEEE Conference on Decision and Control, Singapore

 Mechanical and Aerospace Engineering, University of California, San Diego